Heroin (The Velvet Underground song): Billy Idol version

 Billy Idol covered the song on his 1993 album Cyberpunk.
-Billy Idol's cover interpreted the song as a fast-tempo dance track, which made use of sampling and techno beats.
-It also included the lyric "Jesus died for somebody's sins / But not mine", from Patti Smith's introduction to "Gloria", used under license from Linda Music Corporation.
+His cover interpreted the song as a fast-tempo dance track, which made use of sampling and techno beats.
+It also included the lyric "Jesus died for somebody's sins, but not mine", from Patti Smith's version of "Gloria".
 Idol told Cash Box in 1993, "I was listening to some stripped-down rhythm tracks and started singing the lyrics [to "Heroin"] on top of it.
 It sounded like it really worked.
 Then I started tossing in the old Patti Smith line as a chorus.
 It really sounded heavy."

 Idol mixed eleven versions of "Heroin", releasing them on various singles with some containing previous hits.
 Six computer-manipulated mixes were produced for the song's music video.
-One of these videos was later released on a video with his follow-up single Shock to the System.
+One of these videos was later released on a video with his follow-up single "Shock to the System".

 Reception

 Larry Flick, writing for Billboard, described Idol's version as a "clench-toothed reading of the Velvet Underground classic" with the use of Smith's "Gloria" adding a "spooky incantation".
 He added that while Idol's rock following "may grimace at his rave musings", the artist's "penchant for caustic sounds and frenetic rhythms makes this track ring remarkably true".
-Stephen Thomas Erlewine of AllMusic called it "one of the worst covers ever recorded" in his review of Cyberpunk.
-Further criticism came in April 2006 from Q Magazine who placed the Cyberpunk album in its list of Top 50 Worst Albums of all time, commenting that Idol's version of Heroin "sounded like it was recorded on a Casio keyboard" and that the album as a whole was "more Blake's 7 than Blade Runner".
+In contrast, Stephen Thomas Erlewine of AllMusic called it "one of the worst covers ever recorded" in his review of Cyberpunk.